SeasoulChris/apollo/docs/storage-and-database-guide.md

 ### Local Filesystem [for Test Purpose]

-When you run job at local, `self.our_stroage()` will return a local filesystem whose root is `/apollo/modules/data/fuel`.
+When you run job at local, `self.our_storage()` will return a local filesystem whose root is `/apollo/modules/data/fuel`.
 So you can get files with code like:

 ```python